 If the sights and sounds of Halloween frighten your child, he’s not alone.
+Try some Halloween alternatives.
 For many young children the scary costumes, dark decorations, and eerie noises can be quite upsetting.

 Kids under age seven are especially vulnerable to Halloween fright because their young brains cannot always be sure of what’s real and what’s just pretend.
 Also, children who have endured trauma usually have a fragile sense of safety for years afterwards.

-Yet each year retailers raise the shock value of their merchandise, and the season becomes gorier.
-One October day I just happened to walk into a candy store and was greeted by a box full of (artificial) dismembered human hands.
+Yet each year stores raise the shock value of their merchandise, and the season becomes gorier.
+One October day I just happened to walk into a candy store and was greeted by a box full of fake human hands.
 I was glad my kids weren’t with me.

 Or you might throw your own Harvest party on the 31st, as I did when my kids were small.
 Here’s how: